News|Articles|December 4, 2025

 To understand today’s meeting, it is important to go back to ACIP’s September meeting.
 At that time, ACIP voted to table their vote on whether to recommend a change to the HBV immunization schedule for neonates and move it back to 30 days after birth.
 With their decision to table the vote, the ongoing recommendation stayed in place.1

-Today’s meeting began with ACIP vice chair Robert Malone, MD, MS, speaking about its September's delay in voting on the hepatitis B vaccine and changing its schedule.
-He said the data “was incomplete” from the ACIP working groups.
+Today’s meeting began with ACIP Vice Chair Robert Malone, MD, MS, speaking about September's delay in voting on the HBV vaccine and changing its schedule.
+He said the data “were incomplete” from the ACIP working groups.
 He spoke about overseeing the meetings this week and the changes in ACIP leadership.
 (See below for more information on the new leadership.)

 ACIP Make Changes in Leadership Again